zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 In a non-IKS cluster, set the `secretType` as `ibm-kp` in the helm chart's values.yml configuration file.

-##### Using Portworx Spec Generator
+##### Using the Portworx spec generator
-When generating the Portworx Kubernetes spec file on the Portworx Spec Generator page in [PX-Central](https://central.portworx.com), select `IBM Key Protect` from the "Secrets type" list.
+When generating the Portworx Kubernetes spec file on the Portworx spec generator page in [PX-Central](https://central.portworx.com), select `IBM Key Protect` from the "Secrets type" list.

 #### Existing installation